The stochastic encounter-mating model: Introduction

-In Subsection \ref{defmatesection}, we consider the SEM model under the assumption of definite mating upon encounter, i.e., we take $p_{ij} = 1$ for every $i,j\in\{1,\ldots,k\}$.
+In Section \ref{defmatesection}, we consider the SEM model under the assumption of definite mating upon encounter, i.e., we take $p_{ij} = 1$ for every $i,j\in\{1,\ldots,k\}$.
 In this special case, it is possible to give a detailed analysis and provide exact formulas for (\ref{tozert}), (\ref{bayankut}) and (\ref{nboz}).
 This is due to the fact that the mating stages at the firing rounds are trivial, i.e., the two-stage structure of the model is reduced to one.
 Our first result is Theorem \ref{bekirog} which says that the terminal pair-list $\mathcal{L}(T)$ is uniformly distributed under $\mathbb{P}^\t$ for every $\t\in\Phi$.
 In particular, $\mathcal{L}(T)$ and $\tau = (\tau_s(\zeta))_{s\ge1}$ are independent under $\mathbb{P}$.
 This is very intuitive.
 Indeed, no animal rejects the member of the opposite sex that it is randomly paired with, and therefore the order with which the pairs are formed should not matter.
 This elementary result has many important consequences.
 First of all, since the mating pattern $Q(T)$ is a function of the terminal pair-list $\mathcal{L}(T)$, the distribution of $Q(T)$ under $\mathbb{P}^\t$ for every $\t\in\Phi$ can be easily computed and turns out to be multiple hypergeometric.
 Therefore, the expected mating pattern under $\mathbb{P}^\t$ is a contingency table in product form for every $\t\in\Phi$.
 In particular, the species is panmictic as one would predict.

 Our main result in the case of definite mating upon encounter is Theorem \ref{kungfu} which gives the distribution of $Q(t)$ under $\mathbb{P}$ for any $t\ge0$ (rather than just the terminal time $T$).
 This result is yet another consequence of Theorem \ref{bekirog}.
-Indeed, the proof of Theorem \ref{kungfu} uses the alternative representation of the model, and relies on the observation that the pair-list process $\mathcal{L}(\cdot)$ is measurable w.r.t.\ $\mathcal{L}(T)$ and $\tau = (\tau_s(\zeta))_{s\ge1}$ which are independent under $\mathbb{P}$ (as shown in Theorem \ref{bekirog}).
+Indeed, the proof of Theorem \ref{kungfu} uses the alternative representation of the model, and relies on the observation that the pair-list process $\mathcal{L}(\cdot)$ is measurable with respect to $\mathcal{L}(T)$ and $\tau = (\tau_s(\zeta))_{s\ge1}$ which are independent under $\mathbb{P}$ (as shown in Theorem \ref{bekirog}).
 Finally, for any $t\ge0$, once the distribution of $Q(t)$ under $\mathbb{P}$ is known, the expected pair-type matrix $\mathbb{E}[Q(t)]$ is easily computed.